qppd/IoT-Bike-Tracker/README.md

     </table>
 </div>

 > **Printing notes:** Use PETG or ABS for weather resistance.
 Add internal standoffs for the PCB and cable exits with grommets for water protection.
-All parts are designed to stack and expand the enclosure as needed.
+All parts are designed to stack as modular layers—combine only the parts you need for your build.

 #### Assembly Guide
 1. Print all required parts and clean off support material.